Einliterflasche/pg-worm/pg-worm/README.md

 `set` | `SET` a column's value.
 Note: this method has to be called at least once before you can execute the query. | `Update` `limit`, `offset` | Attach a [`LIMIT` or `OFFSET`](https://www.postgresql.org/docs/current/queries-limit.html) to the query. | `Select`

-After having finished building your query, you can simply call `.await`.
-This will turn the builder into a `Query` object which is then executed asynchronously.

 ## Filtering using `WHERE`
 `where_()` can be used to easily include `WHERE` clauses in your queries.